wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/use-power-query/includes/exercise-transfer-attendee-list.md

 ## Prepare data

-An Excel spreadsheet that contains a list of event attendees is available to download here: Provide a link to the **Conference Attendees.xlsx** file here
+An Excel spreadsheet that contains a list of event attendees is available to download.

 For this exercise, the file must be uploaded to a OneDrive for Business folder you have access to.